k3integrations/become_matchers/README.md

 # RSpec Become Matchers

-When writing rspec tests, there are some situations where you may find it useful to wait a short moment for a given block of code to return an expected value.
+When writing RSpec tests, there are some situations where you may find it useful to wait a short moment for a given block of code to return an expected value.
 Capybara used to have a `wait_until` helper method that served this purpose.
 But because "almost" all situations are better handled in other ways, and it was being mass abused by the community, they removed it.

 "Almost"...
 There are **rare** situations where you need that functionality back.
-But this functionality is still better handled by an rspec matcher that waits instead of a helper method, because Capybara RSpec matchers already have succinct syntax that is easy to read and write, and very helpful error messages when tests fail.
+But this functionality is still better handled by an RSpec matcher that waits instead of a helper method, because RSpec matchers already have succinct syntax that is easy to read and write, and very helpful error messages when tests fail.

-These rspec become matchers are meant to fill the gap.
+These RSpec become matchers are meant to fill the gap.

 ## Getting started